wazuh/wazuh-documentation/source/user-manual/ruleset/ruleset-xml-syntax/rules.rst

 list
 ^^^^

-Preform a CDB lookup using an ossec list.
+Perform a CDB lookup using an ossec list.
 This is a fast on disk database which will always find keys within two seeks of the file.

 +--------------------+-------------------------------------------------------------------------------------------------------------------+
 | **Default Value**  | n/a                                                                                                               |